PavelDubina/rsschool-cv/cv.md

 ### **Objective**: Junior Front-end Developer

 Beginner Front-End Developer with little of programming experience.
 Interested in becoming part of a friendly team that wants to progress and create great applications.
+I am cheerful and very responsible person.
+I can easily adapt to any conditions and I am fast learner.
+I am interested in everything that surrounds me.
+I like to communicate with new people and otherwise develop.

 ## Contacts:
 * Email: *pavelek_name@mail.ru*